 But remember – without a thorough adoption strategy that takes care of A, B, C, D, and E, your new tech initiative is likely to get an “F.” Adopt, plan, and monitor, and your initiative could be transformative.

-P.S.
-At IntelAgree we support your team all the way through digital adoption.
-Reach out to us when you’re ready to transform your contract ops!
+At IntelAgree we support your team all the way through the digital adoption process.
+Reach out to us when you’re ready to transform your contract management process!